JamesMcGuigan/ai-games/arc/README.md

 # Kaggle Compile
 - Source: [submission/kaggle_compile.py](submission/kaggle_compile.py)

-Kaggle Compile is a custom python concatenater that resolves local import statements and allows an IDE multi-file codebase to be compiled into a single-file Kaggle Kernel Script
+Kaggle Compile is a custom python concatenator that resolves local import statements and allows an IDE multi-file codebase to be compiled into a single-file Kaggle Kernel Script